typelevel/typelevel.github.com/posts/2018-11-28-http4s-error-handling-mtl-2.md

 #### Errors vs Failures

 What I like about the `IO[E, A]` model is that we can distinguish between "business errors" and "unexpected failures" such as a database connection failure.
-Eg: when working on a REST API, most of the time we only care about mapping a few business errors to the appropriated http responses.
+Eg: when working on a REST API, most of the time we only care about mapping a few business errors into the appropriated http responses.
 The unexpected failures should be handled by someone else.
 In this case `http4s` will convert any failure into a response with code 500 (internal server error).

 And this is exactly what we want to achieve here.
 Writing polymorphic code using `cats-effect` while trying to keep it as simple as possible.
 Here's an encoding I would like to explore further: